 I first heard of the documentary Out of Mind, Out of Sight when I saw it recommended on the Bipolar, Uninvited blog.
 It sounded interesting, so I wanted to check it out.

 It’s shot at an inpatient unit in a forensic psychiatry facility in Brockville, Canada.
-All of the patients had committed a criminal offense but the courts found them not criminally responsible on account of mental disorder (NCRMD), the Canadian term for not guilty by reason of insanity.
+All of the patients had committed a criminal offense but the courts found them not criminally responsible due to mental disorder.
+NCRMD is the Canadian term for not guilty by reason of insanity.
 To be found NCRMD, essentially the court must be convinced that at the time of the offense the person was affected by their illness to the point that they were unable to distinguish right from wrong.
-There’s more info on NCRMD on the Mental Health Commission of Canada‘s website.

 One of the patients who spoke extensively with the filmmakers was a young man who had killed his mother while extremely psychotic.
-At the time of filming, his schizophrenia was reasonably well controlled with clozapine, and he was very well-spoken.
+At the time of filming, his schizophrenia was reasonably well controlled with the antipsychotic clozapine, and he was very well-spoken.
 He was able to demonstrate insight into his illness, although he’s never really been able to come to grips with what he did.
 At the beginning of the film, he was reluctant about being released, and he was quite fearful that people around him would know about what he did.
 By the end of the film, though, he’d had a successful transition to the community and outpatient care.

 His family was also interviewed.
 One of his brothers expressed that there was no need to forgive him because their mother had died because of his disease, not him.
 While the family was very supportive, they were also realistic.
 His father expressed the belief that he should never be given an absolute discharge (i.e. a release with no conditions whatsoever) because he can get ill so quickly if he stops his medications.
-This wasn’t because he thought his son needed to be punished; rather, he recognized the seriousness of his illness and the absolute necessity of ongoing treatment.
+This wasn’t out of a desire for punishment; rather, he recognized the seriousness of his illness and the absolute necessity of ongoing treatment.